SharpSync/docs/datasources/netsuite/markdown/netsuite-setup.md

-# Netsuite Setup
+# NetSuite Setup

-Updating thumbnails in Netsuite requires the usage of an external restlet.
+Updating thumbnails in NetSuite requires the usage of an external restlet.
 The restlet used was developed by Tim Dietrich and is freely available at https://suiteapi.com.
 This is optional but highly recommended.

 Steps required:
 * Navigate to latest version of  [SuiteAPI](https://suiteapi.com)